Juankkar/Tortugas_La_Tahonilla/Results_TFG.md

 ## 6) Turtles that arrive alive, dead and can be rehabilitated or not.

-In this terms, our results mostrated that the majority of the turtles arrive alive to La Tahonilla.
-Also, their pronostic ir really favorable, being most of them rehabilitated.
+In these terms, our results showed that the majority of the turtles arrive alive to La Tahonilla.
+Also, their prognostic is really favorable, being most of them rehabilitated.

-We tested this differences using Wilocxon, seeing that between the first comparison *p* < 0.05.
+We tested these differences using Wilocxon, seeing that between the first comparison *p* < 0.05.
 On the other hand, in case of the rehabilitated, the differences were *p* < 0.05 as well.

 ---